spuithori/svelte-ionic-app/README.md

 - Ion Back Button - does not show nor work - rebuild using https://github.com/ionic-team/ionic-framework/blob/main/core/src/components/back-button/back-button.tsx
 - Nav component - works nicely, but implementation might be dirty (leaking DOM elements?). ion-nav-link not implemented.
 - Menu controller - getMenu needed to get menu, not menucontroller
+- Some styles are unused - related to md and ios options for webcomponents?
+Or need to be discarded.
+- Place all controllers in separate Menu item
+- Create link to source code for other code - https://github.com/ionic-team/ionic-docs/tree/main/docs/api

 # Issues - need help
 - TOP PRIORITY - IonTabs and IonPage have their own implementation only accessible as Svelte component, not web component.
 Need to figure out how to wrap them into a webcomponent, without loosing animation stuff.
 Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.
 Later I might try wrapping the ion-nav in other element and see if that makes the animation go?